MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 The same is true if the users are anonymous and not authenticated.

-### Do I require additional licensing for Power Pages content delivery network (CDN) and web application firewall (WAF) capabilities?
+### Do I require extra licensing for Power Pages content delivery network (CDN) and web application firewall (WAF) capabilities?

-No. Both CDN and WAF capabilities are included as part of Power Pages licensing and don't require any additional licenses to be purchased.
+No. Both CDN and WAF capabilities are included as part of Power Pages licensing and don't require any extra licenses to be purchased.

 ### For subscription-based licenses, what is the minimum number of authenticated and anonymous user capacity I need to assign to an environment?